 Nearly 2,000 years ago, the Emperor Diocletian built his retirement summer palace in Split (and was actually the only Roman Emperor to live to see his retirement!).
 It is within these walls that the town may now be found.
 It’s well worth taking a guided tour of the Palace – the local historians can really illustrate the Roman way of life; many of the Palace’s nooks and crannies could be missed by those not ‘in the know’.

 Now a UNESCO World Heritage Site, Split has plenty of lively bars, cafes and restaurants, as well as a fabulous promenade overlooking the marina.
 What better place to sit with a drink and watch some of the most amazing yachts berth and depart.
-There are often open air concerts and events taking place on the Promenade.
+There are often open air concerts and events taking place on the Riva Promenade.

 Within approximately an hour and half on the ferry from the port of Split is the stunning island of Brac with the famous Golden Horn (Zlatni Rat) beach.

 As well as some wonderful beaches and sunsets, Brac is also worthwhile exploring inland too.
 Wild rosemary and sage grow with abandon by the roadside – on a hot day – the perfume is amazing.
 For this reason we do recommend Brac as ideal for walkers, ramblers and hikers.

 Olive trees and vineyards can also be found – we recommend sampling both !
 We think hiring a bike for the day is an excellent way to explore the hinterland.

 On Brac, you will notice the buildings are all built with bright white stone, mined locally.
 This stone was shipped all the way to the USA to build the White House.
 A little earlier than this, it was also used to build Diocletians’ Palace, which forms the cornerstone of modern day Split.
 Visit Supetar and enjoy a great mix of history and holiday.
 Bol has a fabulous little harbour ideal to take a day trip to neighbouring Hvar.
 While on holiday on Brac make sure you visit Vidova Gora, the highest point on the island – on a clear day, the views are outstanding and you can see as far away as the island of Hvar.
 You will need a car to get there unless you are a super fit walker but its worth it !

 The island of Hvar is famed for its nightlife.
 It’s trendy, sophisticated small resort town (also called Hvar) manages to combine its nightlife with its endemic Venetian culture.
 The main part of the town is a cobbled square which has entertainment in the summer months.
 Beyoncé and Prince Harry are the most recent celebrities to have partied the night away here.
 Hvar has beocme quite a hedonistic island during the months of July and August.
 Please ask us we guarantee we will always give you an honest response.
 However, for those travelling outside these months, its a worthwhile addition for a few nights as part of any tailor made Croatia holiday itinerary.

 There’s a local saying that if it snows on Hvar, you get to stay for free !
 But given that’s very unlikely, we suggest you pack the suntan oil.